mtulio/provider-certification-tool/docs/user-installation-review.md

 chmod u+x insights-ocp-etcd-logs
 ```

-- Generate the overall report
+- Overall report:

-> Note: This report can be useless depending on the history of logs.
+> Note: This report can not be usefull depending how old is the logs.
 We recommend looking at the next report which aggregates by the hour, so you can check the time frame the certification has been executed

 > TODO: the tool `insights-ocp-etcd-logs` could read all the logs from stdin, filter by str, then report the buckets - avoiding extracting complex greps